kiegroup/github-action-build-chain/README.md

 ## Execution

 It is possible to execute build-chain flow anywhere you want (just remember your machine would need to meet requirements to execute commands).
-In order to execute it locally (wherever) you just run `env GITHUB_TOKEN=%TOKEN% URL=%GITHUB_EVENT_URL% definition-file=%DEFINITION_FILE% matrix-variables='%MATRIX_VARIABLES%' yarn it` where:
+In order to execute it locally (wherever) you just run `env GITHUB_TOKEN=%TOKEN% URL=%GITHUB_EVENT_URL% definition-file=%DEFINITION_FILE% yarn it` where:

 - %TOKEN%: is your personal token, like `1e2ca1ac1252121d83fbe69ab3c4dd92bcb1ae32`.
 - %GITHUB_EVENT_URL%: the url to your event to test, like `https://github.com/kiegroup/kogito-images/pull/220`.